-The Association for the Research and the Archiving of Armenian Memory (ARAM) is declared to the Prefecture of Bouches-du-Rhône (an association governed by Law 1901) and has a board of 10 members who decide and lead the mission of the association.
+The Association for the Research and the Archiving of Armenian Memory (ARAM) is registered at the Prefecture of Bouches-du-Rhône (NPO) and has a board of 10 members who decide and lead the mission of the association.

 ARAM collects, archives and stores documents, books, maps, papers, testimonies, photographs and, in general, all the elements relating to Armenia, Armenians before the genocide of 1915 and the first Ottoman massacres in 1895 and 1909, the genocide of the Armenians perpetrated by the “Young Turks” Government from 1915, to the history and culture of the Armenian diaspora formed after the Genocide, especially in France and Europe.